SenkaWolf/Beginner-Exploring-Linux/README.md

 - Save the changes and reboot the computer.

 #### <sup>Option 2:</sup> Step 7 - CLI/GUI Environment
 Now you will be in a CLI Environment or GUI.
-Move onto the next section [Distributions](#Distributions).
+Move onto the next section of the install by selecting the [distribution](#Distributions) of Linux you installed.

 ![---](https://github.com/senkawolf/Beginner-Exploring-Linux/blob/main/media/line.png?raw=true)